 Myth: Mineral oil clogs your pores

+Mineral oil is classed as a non comedogenic ingredient.
+It is also molecularly too large to physically clog the pores in the most basic sense.
 It also does not ‘trap’ anything anywhere – whatever you put on your skin before mineral oil would stay there anyway (aside from water, which likes to evaporate).
 I can find no evidence to suggest that its occlusive properties are to blame for any statistically significant heightened risk of breakouts or bacteria.
 In fact, if it ‘suffocates’ the skin (which doesn’t breathe, by the way) as so many people claim, this would actually inhibit bacterial growth.
 Of course, everyone’s skin is different and your mileage may vary as to whether it personally causes you breakouts.
 I find it great for soothing irritation and flakiness when used as my final step at night.